amushtaev/gatsby-starter-netlify-cms/src/pages/blog/how-to-advertise-on-facebook-for-free.md

 ---
+focuskeyphrase: how to advertise on facebook for free
 templateKey: blog-post
 categories:
   - Facebook Ads
 categories-slug:
   - facebook-ads
 title: How to Advertise on Facebook for Free and Wisely
-date: 2019-12-13
+date: 2019-12-13T00:00:00.000Z
-description: Need modify desk.
+description: Learn how to advertise on Facebook for free after reading the tutorial that includes eight priceless tips you can use to grow your business wisely.
 featuredpost: false
 featuredimage: /img/how-to-advertise-on-facebook-for-free-featured-image.jpg
 image: /img/how-to-advertise-on-facebook-for-free-featured-image.jpg
+tags:
+  - Facebook Business Page
+  - targeting
+  - free ads
+seo_title: "How to Advertise on Facebook for Free: Guide for Beginners"
+metadescription:
+focus_keyphrase: how to advertise on facebook for free
 seotitle: "How to Advertise on Facebook for Free: Guide for Beginners"
-focuskeyphrase: how to advertise on facebook for free
-tags:
-  - brewing
-  - chemex
 ---
 <!--StartFragment-->